hone/heroku-rust-cargo-musl-action/README.md

 # Heroku Rust Cargo Action with MUSL Target
-This action sets up `cargo` and the `x86_64-unknown-linux-musl` target for handling cross compiling builds.
+This action sets up `cargo` and the `x86_64-unknown-linux-musl` target for handling cross compiling builds on the Heroku stack.

 ## Inputs